A CoRL 2026 submission on VLM-guided reward compilation for VLA policies.

 Submitted ReCoVLA, a VLM-guided reward compilation framework for VLA policies, to CoRL 2026.

-Research Scientist Intern at MERL focusing on VLA models, reinforcement learning, and mobile manipulation.
+Research Scientist Intern at MERL focusing on VLA recovery, reinforcement learning, and tactile-grounded world-action models.

 Paper accepted to the 9th Conference on Robot Learning: Granular Loco-manipulation.